-Hair loss can occur in many different forms, including balding, thinning hair, and shedding.
-The causes of hair loss vary depending on the type of hair loss.
-Some people experience hair loss due to medical conditions, while others lose their hair because of stress, hormonal changes, or other factors.
+Hair loss occurs in many different forms, such as balding, thinning hair, and shedding.
+This causes hair loss.
+It varies depending on the type of hair loss.
+Some patients experience hair loss due to medical conditions, while others lose their hair because of stress, and hormonal changes.

 If you notice any signs of hair loss, such as patches of hair falling out, see your doctor immediately.
 You should also talk to your family members about whether they have noticed similar symptoms.